Safe Driving Tips Over the Holidays

 This should be a bigger concern in the evenings.
 Remember: bars have reduced hours right now.
 Some people try to compensate for this by drinking more liquor faster.
 This means that the typical hazards linked to closing time now occur during the evening when you might think about driving to the store to pick up your last gifts for loved ones.

-Of course, the risk of you being involved in a drunk driving accident increases dramatically when you are driving drunk.
+Of course, The experts on their website explain the risk of you being involved in a drunk driving accident increases dramatically when you are driving drunk.
 Make sure that you are sober before you get behind the wheel.

 Remember: tipsy driving is drunk driving.
 It’s especially important to be completely sober when driving in winter weather.